Originally published in November 2016 / Updated in March 2018

 - We have a separate post on how we shipped to South Korea – find it here.

-First, let me give you a couple of good reasons to visit Korea:
+First, our reasons to visit Korea:

 - Sightseeing (in particular temples and historic sites).